cezainmajeed/bcrypt-login/README.md

 # login-signup-authentication

-This is the code for authenticating users using passport.js and saving cookies to browser.
+This is the code for authenticating users using passport.js and Google Oauth and saving cookies to browser.

 # Features
 - User can login through google account.